vasspilka/LocalGrowth/README.md

   * Javascript (Compiled from CoffeScript)
   * ~~Foundation (CSS & Javascript framework)~~

-  These technologies are the heart of the LocalGrowth project.

 ## How to deploy

   Deployment is explained in [DEPLOY.md][6]